-For small businesses setting out into the digital unknown in 2020, figuring out how to build a website can be a daunting task.
+For small businesses, figuring out how to build a website can be a daunting task.
 It’s something you know you need… but how do you get there?

+Stepping into the digital unknown in 2020 doesn’t have to be scary.
 Think of your website journey as a body of water.
-You want your online presence to be a beautiful lake – a place where people love to come, a place that has value to people.
+You want your online presence to be a beautiful lake – a place where people love to come, which has value to people.

-But every lake starts with a trickle of water – and without those tributary streams that build into a river that finally forms a lake, you just end up with a soggy marsh.
+But every lake starts with a trickle of water – and without those tributary streams that flow into a river and meet your lake, you end up with a soggy marsh.

 Building a website is much the same.